rotem227/ovalo-react/README.md

 ```javascript
 dispatch( actions.add( 3 ) );
 ```
-- Dispatch without re-render the existing component by using `useDispatch` hook instead of the `useSegment` hook:
+- Dispatch without re-rendering the existing component by using `useDispatch` hook instead of the `useSegment` hook:
 ```javascript
 const { dispatch, actions } = useDispatch( 'counter' );
 ```